Find a Lender-Approved Local Conveyancer in Dorchester

 Residential Landlord and Tenant Conveyancing solicitors in Dorchester

-The list below is a small selection of solicitors in Dorchester practicing in landlord and tenant law and on the regulations governing different types of tenancies.
-This may include advice on service charge disputes and the right to manage
+The list below is a non-comprehensive list of solicitors in Dorchester with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This will likely include advice on Leasehold Valuation Tribunal proceedings

 • Blackburn & Co, Wessex Chambers, 33 Trinity Street, Dorchester, Dorset, DT1 1TT